opentok/interactive-broadcast-android/README.md

 </ol>

-For more information, see <a href=“https://tokbox.com/developer/sdks/android/#creating-your-own-app-using-the-opentok-android-sdk”>Creating your own app using the OpenTok Android SDK</a>.
+For more information, see [Creating your own app using the OpenTok Android SDK](https://tokbox.com/developer/sdks/android/#creating-your-own-app-using-the-opentok-android-sdk).

 ### Configure the Interactive Broadcast Solution user